kevinash/kevinash.github.io/coaching/coaching.md

 ## Flexible Pricing Options

 All coaching sessions are done via video calls on Microsoft Teams or Google Meet.
+Payments are via [PayPal](https://www.paypal.me/askainow), Zelle or credit cards.

-- An initial 30-minute session is free.
+- An initial 30-minute session is [FREE](https://calendly.com/askainow/kevin-ashley-30-min).
 - $199 for an individual 60-minute session
 - $1200 for 6 60 minute sessions
 - $2000 for 12 60 minute sessions